KilometersDodecahedron/README-Generator/Generated_README_Holder/README.md

 ## Description
-Stuff
+It takes all your hopes and dreams, and makes them a reality.
+It does this through the power of JavaScript and Pepsi Cola.

 ## Installation
-Stuff
+Enter the directory what contains the files for the program via your Command Line Interface, then enter the following commands: \nnpm init \nnpm i icecreambath

 ## Usage
-Stuff
+The Super Awesome Program is run through the CLI.
+Enter the directory of the program, and enter the command: \nnode superAwesome.js \n(Note: Must have Node installed to run)

 ## License
 Open Source

 ## Tests
-Stuff
+Every third scoop of Strawberry Icecream created by the Icecream Generator is a little tart.
+Suspect it's an issue with the DoubleCream API.

 ## Contributions
-Stuff
+If have any suggestions for new features or ideas on fixing current bugs, post them any given Steven Universe Fan Forum.
+Someone on our time will find it eventually.

 ## Questions
-If you have any questions, you can contact me [Through GitHub](https://github.com/KilometersDodecahedron)
+If you have any questions, you can contact me [Through GitHub](https://github.com/TooCrunchForYouCrunch)
-## Or through my email: milesselim@icloud.com
+## Or through my email: ohgodwhathasbecomeofbylife42@gmail.com